An overview of Gerolsteiner Brunnen’s impressive history - from its humble beginnings in 1888 to a global leadership today.

 After eight years in development, Gerolsteiner is the first company to introduce a 1 liter PET bottle that is reusable.
 Used for both Gerolsteiner Sparkling and Gerolsteiner Stille Quelle, it is not only lighter than glass, but also unbreakable – two characteristics that consumers almost take for granted today.
 The new reusable bottle is sold in 12 x 1 liter crates.

 The PET reusable bottle not only lays the foundation for Germany-wide distribution of the Gerolsteiner brand, but also revolutionises the entire mineral water market.

 Gerolsteiner expands its product range with the introduction of Gerolsteiner Excelsis (today known as Naturell) – a mineral water without carbonic acid.

-Two years after developing the 1 litre PET reusable bottle, Gerolsteiner is also selling its mineral water in 0.5 and 1.5 litre PET non-reusable bottles.
+Two years after developing the 1 liter PET reusable bottle, Gerolsteiner is also selling its mineral water in 0.5 and 1.5 liter PET non-reusable bottles.

 Gerolsteiner introduces a new fruit-infused product; Gerolsteiner Apple Spritzer, and enters the spritzer category.

 In the same year, Gerolsteiner Brunnen GmbH & Co. parts ways with Bad Pyrmonter Mineral-und Heilquellen GmbH & Co.
 KG.

 With an eye on current and forecasted trends, Gerolsteiner revisits the branding of its entire portfolio Gerolsteiner brand umbrella.
 Also, Gerolsteiner Naturell (previously Gerolsteiner Excelsis), the Gerolsteiner Mineral Water without carbonic acid, is introduced in larger size; a 1.5 liter PET reusable bottle.